Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 Source: Metamorworks via Shutterstock

-The National Security Agency joined cybersecurity agencies from Australia, Canada, Germany, Japan, the Netherlands, New Zealand, South Korea, and the United Kingdom to publish a guide outlining six principles that can be used to guide the creation and maintenance of a safe, security critical infrastructure operational technology (OT) environment.
-"Principles of Operational Technology Cyber Security" offers security practitioners ways to bolster the security of critical infrastructure including water, energy, and transportation systems.
+The National Security Agency (NSA) joined cybersecurity agencies from Australia, Canada, Germany, Japan, the Netherlands, New Zealand, South Korea, and the United Kingdom to publish a guide outlining six principles that can be used to guide the creation and maintenance of a safe, security critical infrastructure operational technology (OT) environment.
+"Principles of Operational Technology Cyber Security" offers security practitioners ways to bolster the security of critical infrastructure, including water, energy, and transportation systems.

-The document encourages organizations to determine if making changes to their OT systems will impact or break any of the principles, which would likely introduce vulnerabilities into the OT environment, and to examine whether the right security controls are in place to mitigate risk.
+The document encourages organizations to determine whether making changes to their OT systems will impact or break any of the principles, which would likely introduce vulnerabilities into the OT environment, and to examine whether the right security controls are in place to mitigate risk.

 The six principles are as follows:

 • Safety is paramount.
 While changes to corporate IT systems could disrupt business continuity, the stakes are higher for OT environments.
-Changes to critical infrastructure could lead to deadly threats to human life, or significant damage to equipment or the environment.
+Changes to critical infrastructure could lead to deadly threats to human life or significant damage to equipment or the environment.
 Failures to water and power infrastructure can be catastrophic for communities and individuals.
 In order to keep communities safe, OT managers should consider how systems are able to be restarted and backed up to minimize potential for downtime.
-Thinking about safety and reliability needs to permeate all tasks, even the most common cyber hygiene tasks.
+Thinking about safety and reliability needs to permeate all tasks, even the most common cyber-hygiene tasks.

 • The supply chain must be secure.
-Vendors present risk exposure that OT teams need to be aware of and minimize, and they must have awareness of all devices that touch the OT network, down to printers and terminals, or building management systems like HVAC.
-Know what’s where, who manages it, and what the cybersecurity maturity level of that vendor’s system may be.
+Vendors present risk exposure that OT teams need to be aware of and minimize, and they must have awareness of all devices that touch the OT network, down to printers and terminals or building management systems, like HVAC.
+Know what's where, who manages it, and what the cybersecurity maturity level of that vendor's system may be.

 About the Author